 Oasis bottle fillers also utilise Freshfield®, which uses a silver-based antimicrobial compound that reduces the growth of micro-organisms and mildew, to protect the surfaces from bacteria, discolouration, odours and degradation.

-Similarly, the City Range from Blu Pura (as installed in London Zoo) uses anti-bacterial UV lamps operating at the outlet of each tap.
-These UV rays have a sterlising effect to prevent spread of bacteria.
+Similarly, the City Range from Blu Pura uses anti-bacterial UV lamps operating at the outlet of each tap.
+These UV rays have a sterilising effect to prevent the spread of bacteria.

 We encourage everyone to enjoy free water from refill stations and drinking fountains.
 The risk of disease from drinking from a fountain is still extremely low, and a sensible approach to hand washing and touching surfaces is still as important as it ever was.